 As kittens, many cats carry numerous intestinal parasites either obtained from their mother or exposure in the environment.
 Some of these parasites are transmittable to humans.
-For this reason, at your kitten’s first visit we will perform a fecal test to diagnose any parasitism early on and immediately begin appropriate treatment.
+For this reason, we will treat your kitten with a deworming medication at each visit.

 External parasites can be an issue throughout your cat’s life.
 Even if your cat is an indoor kitty, fleas, ticks and mosquitoes can be carried into your home by you or other family pets.
-Because of the seriousness of the diseases these pests can carry, Albuquerque Cat Clinic recommends year-round prevention for external parasites, depending on your cat’s lifestyle.
+Because of the seriousness of the diseases these pests can carry, Albuquerque Cat Clinic may recommend year-round prevention for external parasites, depending on your cat’s lifestyle.